-In short, the Bank Rate rise is simply yet another consideration amongst the ongoing issues of Brexit, rising inflation, value of the pound, house price moves and the overall economic conditions for the UK.
+In short, the Bank Rate rise and Budget announcements are simply further aspects to consider amongst the ongoing issues of Brexit, rising inflation, the value of the pound, house price moves and the overall economic conditions for the UK.

 Of course, you may be perfectly happy with your current situation and the deal that you're on.
 Additionally, you may have one or more protection policies in place to ensure that you (and your family) are in a good position should the unexpected occur.